m-alperen-karakus/Netger-Mainpage/README.md

-👆🏻 In this project i work with 3 people.
+👆🏻 In this project i worked with 3 people.